embellics-ai/app/TROUBLESHOOTING_ANALYTICS.md

 **B) Server not accessible**

-- For local: Is ngrok running?
+- For local: Is LocalTunnel running?
 - For production: Is server deployed and accessible?
 - Test: `curl https://your-url/api/retell/chat-analyzed`
   - Should return 400 (not 404 or connection error)